 Students entering the School must satisfy all entrance requirements for the University as outlined in the Admission section of this bulletin.
 In addition, some departments list further requirements for admission into certain major programs.
 Concerning these the respective departmental sections in this bulletin should be consulted.

-Bachelor of Arts with a major in Mathematics
+Bachelor of Arts with a major in Biology, Chemistry, Mathematics or Physics

-Bachelor of Science with a major in: Biology, Chemistry, General Science, Mathematics, Medical Technology, Natural Science, Physics
+Bachelor of Science in Biology, Chemistry, Clinical Chemistry, General Science, Mathematics, Medical Technology, Natural Science or Physics

 Bachelor of Medical Record Science